How to Build Anomalous (3+1)d Topological Quantum Field Theories: Introduction

-In this work, we incorporate the perspective of anomaly matching and the categorical formulation of (3+1)d TQFTs to answer Question \ref{question:main} in some examples.
-We do so by explicitly providing the construction for the anomalous TQFTs.
-Specifically, given an anomaly (potentially associated to some specific UV theory), we ask how it can be trivialized by a bigger symmetry group by symmetry extension.
-This naturally gives the symmetry extension following \cite{Wang:2017loc} in the fermionic context.
-Then this data is fed into the machinery of \cite{DY2025} and we are thus able to construct a candidate (3+1)d fermionic TQFT with the given anomaly.
+In this work, we incorporate the categorical formulation of (3+1)d TQFTs into the symmetry extension procedure to answer Question \ref{question:main} in full generality.
+The outline of the symmetry extension procedure is the same as in the prior work mentioned above, except replacing ordinary cohomology with a generalized cohomology theory called \term{(extended) supercohomology}~\cite{Wang:2017moj, KT17, PhysRevX.10.031055}, though the details involved in making this work are nontrivial.
+This data is then fed into the machinery of~\cite{DY2025}, and we are thus able to construct a candidate (3+1)d fermionic TQFT with the given anomaly.

+Not every (4+1)d reflection-positive IFT of twisted spin manifolds can be written using supercohomology, and our symmetry extension procedure does not apply to these ``beyond-supercohomology'' IFTs.
+It is thus natural to wonder whether they could be incorporated into a more general symmetry extension procedure.
+However, we prove that this is impossible: a (4+1)d twisted spin reflection-positive IFT $\alpha$, where the twist is associated to a finite group, admits a topological order as a boundary theory if and only if the partition function of $\alpha$ equals the integral of a supercohomology class.
+This nonexistence result causes \textit{symmetry-enforced gaplessness}.
+This generalizes work of Córdova--Ohmori~\cite{CO2}, who restricted to even-order cyclic groups, and answers a question they raise in \textit{loc.\ cit.} (see also Brennan~\cite{Bre23}).